 - Cosmetic enhancement

 What to Expect During the Process

-During your initial consultation, Dr. Bobbitt will evaluate your tooth to determine the severity of the damage.
-This will help him determine if a dental filling is sufficient, or if an inlay or an onlay is the most effective treatment for you.
+During your initial consultation, a member of our team will evaluate your tooth to determine the severity of the damage.
+This will help us determine if a dental filling is sufficient, or if an inlay or an onlay is the most effective treatment for you.

 Placing Your Dental Filling